Subsystem · incremental

 Incremental builds

-Curie's rebuild gate is precise — false negatives (a missed edit) would be worse than a stray rebuild, and the design is biased accordingly.
-Three signals decide whether to invoke the compiler at all.
+Curie's rebuild gate is precise — a missed recompile (false negative) is always worse than a stray one (false positive), and the design is biased accordingly.
+Several independent checks work together; the compiler runs when any of them fires.

+When the source-set stamp reports no change, Curie falls back to mtime comparison.
 The compiler runs when any source file's mtime is greater than or equal to the oldest .class file's mtime in target/classes.
-The comparison is intentionally , not > — on second-resolution filesystems (FAT, some NFS mounts, CI cache restores) a fast edit/test/edit loop can put an edit and a stamp in the same filesystem second, and silently masking the second edit would be a correctness bug.
+The comparison is intentionally , not > — on second-resolution filesystems (FAT, some NFS mounts, CI cache restores) a fast edit/test/edit loop can place an edit and a stamp within the same filesystem second, and silently masking the second edit would be a correctness bug.

-Non-class files in target/classes (annotation-processor resources like BenchmarkList or CompilerHints) are deliberately ignored — they can have older mtimes than your sources and would otherwise force a recompile on every build.
+Non-class files in target/classes (annotation-processor resources like META-INF/BenchmarkList or CompilerHints) are deliberately excluded from the baseline — they can have older mtimes than your sources and would otherwise force a recompile on every build.

-Curie writes the output of javac -version to target/.javac-version after every successful build.
-On the next build that string is compared to the current javac -version; any difference forces a full recompile regardless of source mtimes.
-Upgrading the JDK between builds is an unambiguous "everything is stale" signal.
+Curie records the output of javac -version in target/.javac-version after every successful build.
+The next build compares the stored string against the current one; any difference — even a patch-level JDK upgrade — forces a full recompile regardless of source mtimes.

 Stale-class detection

-The mtime check decides whether to recompile.
-Stale-class detection decides what stays on disk.
-The story differs by language because Java and Kotlin emit metadata differently.
+The checks above decide whether to recompile.
+Stale-class detection decides what stays on disk before and after the compiler runs.
+The mechanism differs by language because Java and Kotlin emit metadata differently.

 Java: source→class manifest